Get your Staff flu AND Tdap vaccines at one of Erie's Flu Vaccine Fairs in October!

 Erie Evanston/Skokie

 - If you have insurance, you must bring your insurance card.
-(Uninsured staff will have their vaccines fully covered by Erie.)
+(Uninsured staff will have their vaccines fully covered at these fairs.)

-- If you are eligible for a COVID-19 booster (see details below) please bring your CDC COVID vaccination card.
+- If you are eligible for the updated COVID-19 vaccine (see details below) please bring your CDC COVID vaccination card.

 - Flu Vaccine